 Be pampered at Banyan Tree Spa

-Singapore's hustle, bustle and sweltering humidity can sap energy levels.
-But you'll feel revitalised after some Royal Banyan treatment.
-A massage using a herbal pouch dipped in sesame oil is a signature offering at the Banyan Tree Spa on the 55th floor of Marina Bay Sands.
+Singapore’s hustle, bustle and sweltering humidity can sap energy levels.
+Take it as an excuse to refresh with a Royal Banyan treatment.
+A massage using a herbal pouch dipped in sesame oil is a signature offering at the Banyan Tree Spa on the 55th floor of Marina Bay Sands – another great spot to peek at the glittering metropolis.

-Singapore's loftiest alfresco bar (62 storeys up) is the place for cocktails and city views.
-It's also home to fine dining restaurant, Stellar.
-East meets west in the tasting menus (think foie gras parfait brioche, Japanese Hida Wagyu rib eye and roast turbot).
+Singapore is a city that’s meant to be viewed from above.
+Its loftiest alfresco bar Altitude-1 (an impressive 62 storeys up) is the place for cocktails and city views.
+It’s also home to fine dining restaurant, Stellar, where east meets west in the tasting menus (think foie gras parfait brioche, Japanese Hida Wagyu rib eye and roast turbot).